Dame Gruev: Legacy

-In his memoirs, IMRO revolutionary Milan Matov wrote that when he met him in June 1906 in Sofia, Gruev told him: "We are Bulgarians and we always work and will work for the unification of the Bulgarian nation.
-All other formulas are a stage to achieve this goal."

 He is considered a national hero in Bulgaria and North Macedonia.
 His ethnicity is disputed between both countries.
 In North Macedonia, he is regarded as an ethnic Macedonian.
 His name has been part of the Macedonian national anthem "Today over Macedonia" since the Informbiro period after the removal of the names of Nikola Karev and Dimitar Vlahov.
 A monument was erected in his honor in the Macedonia Square in Skopje in 2011, as part of the "Skopje 2014" project.

 A high school in Sofia as well as Gruev Cove in Greenwich Island, South Shetland Islands, Antarctica, are named after him.